 As his portfolio and connections grew, Daniel also wanted to “pay it forward.”
 He had been helped along the way by so many people, and he wanted to help others.
 His good intention opened up even more opportunities.
 Here’s only one example: a local sports blog called FI360 News got him credentials to shoot USC basketball games, and Daniel got to meet and sit next to his idol, AP/sports photographer Mark Terrill (Daniel hopes to fill his shoes someday).
 So Daniel decided he would offer his services for free to Culver City High School, his alma mater, and he shot football games for them.
 The Culver City Observer noticed his work there, and got him media credentials which allowed Daniel to gain entry into and shoot the Genesis Open at the Riviera Country Club.

-Daniel is on track to finish his Associate of Arts (Transfer) in Journalism at SMC and hopes to transfer to either USC; California State University, Northridge; or the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+Daniel is on track to finish his Associate in Arts (Transfer) in Journalism at SMC and hopes to transfer to either USC; California State University, Northridge; or the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 “So will I get in…?” he says, admitting his grades aren’t “great”.
 “I’m gonna keep my dreams big for now.
 I want more than anything to follow my new found passions.
 In part because they have become [a reason] to keep fighting for my sobriety.
 If I get the opportunity to learn at the university of my choice, I won’t waste that opportunity.”

 He wants to finish school to make his mom proud.
 “She’s a retired teacher so she’s always had a level of expectation for me,” says Daniel.
 “The more time I have in sobriety…I’m hungry to learn.
 I wasted so many years in my disease not being productive, and I have a lot of catching up to do with my communication and learning skills.”